-Results provide evidence that MoVo-LISA has not only the potential to change the behavior but also can help to prevent the reoccurrence of medical conditions that would make further clinic stays necessary.
-Figure 6 shows that during the months following discharge, the level of pain in the intervention group remained as low as it was at the end of the clinic stay, whereas in the control group the level of pain slowly re-increased.
+Results provide evidence that MoVo-LISA may not only have the potential to change the behavior, but may also help to prevent the reoccurrence of medical conditions that would make further clinic stays necessary.
+Figure 4 shows that during the months following discharge, the level of pain in the intervention group remained as low as it was at the end of the clinic stay, whereas in the control group the level of pain slowly re-increased.
 The difference in development of pain experience is probably due to the different levels of physical exercise in the intervention and control group.
 From this result we can learn that it often takes many months of regular physical exercise, before - under real world conditions - its health protecting properties can be substantiated.

 The external validity of these findings should be high because the recruitment of participants was not seriously biased by self-selection.
-All patients entering the clinic during a specific period were eligible for recruitment if they had a chronic orthopedic condition and if they reported to be sedentary.
-Patients who met these criteria were automatically selected for the "MoVo-LISA course" and had it prescribed by their physicians as a regular part of their personal rehab program.
+All patients entering the clinic during a specific period were eligible for recruitment if they had a chronic orthopaedic condition and if they reported to be sedentary.
+Patients who met these criteria were automatically selected for the "MoVo-LISA course" and had it prescribed by their physicians as a regular part of their personal rehab programme.
 Of those selected, 9.9% did not participate in the intervention.
-Although this non-compliance contains some elements of self-selection, the external validity of the study is not seriously limited by the recruitment of motivated volunteers.
+Although this non-compliance contains some elements of self-selection, the external validity of the study may not be seriously limited by the recruitment of motivated volunteers.